openstates/documentation/data/index.rst

 Static Data
 ===========

-We have several types of static data files available:
+An overview of all of our bulk data now exists here: https://openstates.org/data/

+More Details:

 .. toctree::
    :maxdepth: 2